zonca/cmb-s4-data-portal/README.md

 The data is stored on CMB-S4 project space in the NERSC Community File System (CFS) at:

     /global/project/projectdirs/cmbs4/gsharing/globus

 The portal doesn't support nested folders, so you first need to restructure the data so that they just a single folder or a list of a few folders with only files in them.

+Then we need to add the dataset to the JSON dataset description in:

+    web/portal/data/datasets.json

+copy-paste one of the other definitions, generate a new UUID with `uuidgen`, adjust the tags.

 We can optionally create a "Dataset filter" (for example in the current portal we have "Data Challenge 1" and "Design tool simulations 1" to group folders together.